ericjj94/eric-portfolio/README.md

 # Technology Stack

-The portfolio has been developed using ReactJS and uses express to render the production build, Since the content is very static, there's no database associated with it.
-The application also uses styled-components to use the concepts of CSS-in -JS(only a few components use styled-component).
+The portfolio has been developed using ReactJS and uses ExpressJS to render the production build, Since the content is very static, there's no database associated with it.
+The application also uses styled-components to use the concepts of CSS-in-JS(only a few components use styled-components).

 ## Setup the application locally for development environment

-1. `npm i ` in the root folder would install all the required dependencies required to run the project
+1. `npm i` in the root folder would install all the required dependencies required to run the project
 2. cd eric-portfolio
 3. Start the development build by running the command `npm run start:dev`